smdp2000/ReCOVER/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

+Create a Vercel Account: If you haven't already, create a Vercel account.
+You can sign up using your email or directly with your GitHub, GitLab, or Bitbucket account.

+- Set Up Your Project in Vercel: Once you have an account, go to the Vercel dashboard and select the 'New Project' button.
+From here, you can either import an existing Git repository or start a new project using a template.

+- Importing a Git Repository: If your cloned project is already on GitHub (or another version control platform that Vercel supports), you can import it directly.
+During this process, you can specify which repositories Vercel should have access to.

+- Deployment and Configuration: After selecting the repository, you will be guided through some configuration options for your project's build and deployment.
+Once configured, deploy your project.

+- Updating Your Project: When you make changes to your project and push updates to the repository, Vercel will automatically handle the builds.
+This automation makes it easy to manage deployments directly from your version control system.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.